python-attrs/attrs/docs/examples.rst

       ...
     TypeError: B() missing 1 required keyword-only argument: 'b'

-If you don't set ``kw_only=True``, then there's is no valid attribute ordering and you'll get an error:
+If you don't set ``kw_only=True``, then there is no valid attribute ordering, and you'll get an error:

 .. doctest::